What Is A Watt?

-- In the cegesimal system we have the ergium per second, (erg / s).
+- In the cegesimal system we have the erg per second, (erg / s).
 In this case, 1 erg / s = 1x10-7 W.

-1 CV = 735,35375 W
+1 CV = 735.35375 W

 Watt and watt-hour

 Power and energy are easy to confuse.
-It can be said that power is the rhythm of consumption (or generation) of energy.
+Power can be said to be the rate of energy consumption (or generation).
 One watt is one joule per second.
-For example, if a 100 W bulb stays lit for one hour, the energy consumed is 100 watt-hours (W · h) or 0.1 kilowatt-hour (kW · h) or (60 × 60 × 100) 360,000 joules (J).
-This would be the same amount of energy that would make a 40 W bulb shine for 2.5 hours.
+For example, if a 100W light bulb remains lit for one hour, the power consumed is 100 watt-hours (W · h) or 0.1 kilowatt-hour (kWh) or (60 × 60 × 100) 360,000 joules (J).
+This would be the same amount of energy that would make a 40W bulb glow for 2.5 hours.